-If interest rates at the year end date, fluctuates by 1% higher / lower with all other variables held constant, profit after taxation for the year would have been Rupees 109 (2020: Rupees 119) higher / lower , mainly as a result of higher / lower interest on saving accounts.
+If interest rates at the year end date, fluctuatesby 1% higher / lower with all other variables held constant, profit before taxation for the year would have been Rupees 174 (2021: Rupees 109) higher / lower, mainly as a result of higher / lower interest on saving accounts.
 This analysis is prepared assuming the amounts of financial instrumentsoutstanding at reporting date were outstanding for the whole year.